[Updated June 16, 2019]

 Greens: kale, collards, mustard, endive, arugula, lettuce

-It’s my experience, however, that most of us can’t achieve the ideal pH with diet alone.
+These lists are far from comprehensive— in another blog post I came up with 99 ways you could get 9 daily servings of alkalizing fruits and vegetables!.
+However, it’s my experience that most of us can’t achieve the ideal pH with diet alone.
 So many acid-producing activities in our modern lifestyles mean that most of us need to complement our diets with high-quality alkalizing mineral compounds.
 Luckily, alkalizing is not as difficult as you might think.
 You can start rebalancing your pH with my Alkaline for Life pH Test Kit.

 Lambert, H, Frassetto, L et al. the effect of supplementation with alkaline potassium salts on bone metabolism—a meta-analysis.
 Osteoporosis International, published online 9 January 2015.
 DOI 10.1007/s00198-014-3006-9

 Giannini, S, et al. Hypercalciuria is a common an important finding in postmenopausal women with osteoporosis.
 European Journal of Endocrinology, September 2003;149:209-213.